Recent Compensation Case

 It would be more prudent to allow the matter to proceed to the review panel and depending on the outcome of their decision, decide whether or not an application for judicial review is warranted.

-At BPC Lawyers, we are able to assist our clients in regard to any application for judicial review and will ensure any application to the Supreme Court has good prospects for success.
+Compensation Lawyers Sydney at BPC Lawyers, we are able to assist our clients in regard to any application for judicial review and will ensure any application to the Supreme Court has good prospects for success.